I make videos for my YouTube channel, which has over 1000 subscribers.

 - After editing a track, save it in WAV format, then open it in the standalone editor and run De-Click.
-Save it as a WAV file, then open it in a DAW for further editing.
+Save it, then open it in a DAW for further editing.

 - Use the plugin directly in your DAW.
 In Reaper, for example, add De-Click as an FX to a track.
 If there are still some stubborn clicks, save the file in WAV format and then open it in the standalone audio editor, isolate the click, and then apply more aggressive settings.

 - If it doesn't work, try to edit the click using the De-Clicker in Audacity.

 Izotope has a plugin designed for removing mouth clicks called Mouth De-Click.
 However, even on sale, it costs hundreds of dollars.